Have you made use of the video chat app Zoom?

-We have a powerful negotiating position on privacy and consumer protection.
-Here are some reasons why one would wish to claim damages:
+We have a powerful negotiation power on data privacy and consumer protection.
+Here are some reasons why one would wish to claim damages from Zoom:

 Zoom has violated your privacy

-Zoom has violated your privacy due to intent, willful carelessness or due to mistakes or ill-considered actions.
+Zoom has violated your privacy due to intent, willful carelessness or due to mistakes or ill-informed actions.

 You are entitled to compensation

-In the case of privacy violation or in the case of abuse of your personal data, you are entitled to financial compensation.
+You are entitled to financial compensation, in the case of privacy violation or abuse of your personal data.

-Participation in the compensation is free until the claim has been processed, as previously stated.
+As previously stated, participation for the compensation is free until the claim has been processed.

-With this claim, we send a signal to companies and institutions that they have to handle our personal data with care.
+With this claim, we send a signal to companies and institutions around the world that they have to handle our personal data with care.